-Software Construction 2 Abbreviation SO2 / SOL2 Module responsibility Prof. DrIng.
-Sebastian Rohjans Duration / Semester/ Regular cycle One semester / 2. semester / winter and summer semester Credits (CP) / Semester hours per week (SHW) 6 LP 3 + 1 SHW Workload Attendance: 72 h Self-study: 108 h Type of module Mandatory module Prerequisites Recommended: Software Construction 1 Language English Learning outcomes The students can develop applications with graphical user interfaces (for example, to process and visualize data) by analyzing class structures and source code, implementing class structures and implementing applications with given functionality according to given requirements.
-The students can implement object-oriented concepts, especially for Learning content increasing the code quality in the programming language Java.
-Introduction into the object-oriented programming in JAVA The Programming environment and the fundamental programming structures in JAVA The object-oriented programming fundamentals The basic usage of classes, associations, inheritance, encapsulation and other object-oriented subjects Main libraries of the API (Application Programming Interface) The execution of JAVA programs using graphical user interfaces and threads Laboratory: During the laboratories the transferring of the main parts of the object- oriented JAVA syntax into applications has to be trained.
+Bachelor Information Engineer ing Software Construction 2 Abbreviation SO2 / SOL2 Module responsibility Prof. Dr. Björn Gottfried Duration / Semester/ Regular cycle One semester / 2. semester / winter and summer semester Credits (CP) / Semester hours per week (SHW) Workload 6 LP 3 + 1 SHW Attendance: 68 h Self-study: 112 h Type of module Mandatory module Prerequisites Recommended: Software Construction 1 Language English Learning outcomes The students can develop applications with graphical user interfaces (for example, to process and visualize data) by analysing class structures and source code, implementing class structures and implementing applications with given functionality according to given requirements.
+The students can implement object-oriented concepts, especially for increasing the code quality in the programming language Java.
+Learning content Lecture: Introduction into the object-oriented programming in JAVA The Programming environment and the fundamental programming structures in JAVA The object-oriented programming fundamentals The basic usage of classes, associations, inheritance, encapsulation and other object-oriented subjects Main libraries of the API (Application Programming Interface) The execution of JAVA programs using graphical user interfaces and threads Laboratory: • During the laboratories the transferring of the main parts of the object- oriented JAVA syntax into applications has to be trained.
 The implementation of JAVA programs, the usage of JAVA classes and the usage of the JAVA software Developers Kit (SDK) is the main focus of this module.
-Usability of the module Degree program relevance Requirements for the recognition of Regular examination type for module testing: credits Lecture: Successful passing in lab work examination (LR)(PL) (Study and exam requirements) Laboratory: Successful participation in exercises (LA)(PVL) Courses SO2 (Lecture) SOL2 (Laboratory) Type of Media SO2: Tuition in seminars, blackboard, slides, demonstration and elaboration of computer programs SOL2: Laboratory exercises Literature In the current issue: Haines, S.; Potts, S.: Java 2 Primer Plus, SAMS Publishing Flanagan, D.: JAVA in a Nutshell, A Desktop Quick Reference, O'Reill
+Usability of the module Degree program relevance Requirements for the recognition of Regular examination type for module testing: credits Lecture: Successful passing in written examination (K)(PL) (Study and exam requirements) Further possible examination types: oral exam (M), paper (R) (PL) Where more than one possible examination type is used in the module, the examination type to be used is to be made known by the responsible lecturer at the start of the course.
+Laboratory: Successful participation in exercises (LA)(PVL) Courses SO2 (Lecture) SOL2 (Laboratory)

-• Horstmann, C. S.; Cornell, G.: Core Java 2, Volume I-Fundamentals, Sun Microsystems Press • Eckel, B.: Thinking in Java, Prentice Hall • Arnold, K.; Gosling, J.; Holmes, D.: The Java Programming Language, Addison-Wesley
+Type of Media SO2: Tuition in seminars, blackboard, slides, demonstration and elaboration of computer programs SOL2: Laboratory exercises Literature In the current issue: Haines, S.; Potts, S.: Java 2 Primer Plus, SAMS Publishing • Flanagan, D.: JAVA in a Nutshell, A Desktop Quick Reference, O'Reilly Horstmann, C. S.; Cornell, G.: Core Java 2, Volume I-Fundamentals, Sun Microsystems Press Eckel, B.: Thinking in Java, Prentice Hall Arnold, K.; Gosling, J.; Holmes, D.: The Java Programming Language, Addison-Wesley